owentechnologist/checkandset1/README.md

  NOTE That to be even faster than this - wherever there are multiple Redis operations, they should be placed into a pipeline and executed in a single network call

+ Response from JSON.MGET ==

+versionID for jsonEscapePathTest1 is 3
+versionID for hardCodedKeyname is 1
 ```

  The lua logic is somewhat dense